valerielnd/Bike-Sharing/README.md

 The highest checkout time for male customers is 5 mins, and for female customers, 6 mins.
-So, while male customers tend to use more the bike-sharing business, there is not a great difference between gender regarding the highest checkout time.
+So, while male customers tend to use more the bike-sharing business, there is not a great difference between gender regarding their highest checkout time.

 ### Bike utilization